Looking for small bedroom furniture? Check out our updated article about small space beds.

 Mirrors expand a small bedroom by creating the illusion of a bigger room.
 Positioning a mirror to reflect the light of a window is also the only way to up the natural light in your space.

 The easiest way to incorporate a big mirror to your space?
+Try this DIY technique.
+Buy a body-length mirror and lean it up against the wall.
 Find a body-length mirror and lean it up against the wall.
 No holes needed.
 Though, you’ll want to secure it with wall tacky for peace of mind.

 If you’re in the market for a new bed, consider a bed with drawers underneath for extra storage.
 If space is so limited that drawers may not open easily, use decorative bins under your bed for additional storage.
 We love milk crates and other woven baskets that hold up well and look great doing it.